Garden Golf Croquet Rules

 - If a ball other than the striker's ball is hit through the hoop (peeled) by the striker's ball then the hoop counts for that peeled ball, even if the striker's ball also goes through that hoop.

 - When striking your ball be careful not to touch another ball with your mallet as this constitutes a 'fault'.
-It is also a fault to hit your own ball more than once - a 'double tap' - or to 'crush' your ball into a hoop or the peg.
-Great care has to be taken to avoid these faults when your ball is close to an upright of a hoop and at an angle to the opening.
+It is also a fault to hit your own ball more than once - a 'double-tap' - or to 'crush' your ball into a hoop or the peg.
+Great care has to be taken to avoid these faults when your ball is close to a hoop and at an angle to the opening.
 It is a fault to force the ball through regardless!

 - Even if it's not your turn you must not touch any ball, or let it touch you, or you will lose your next turn.
 So don't trip over a ball, and watch out for moving balls.
 They can move very fast!
 If you do touch a ball your opponent can choose to leave it where it comes to rest or to put it back where it was before.